babel/babel-sublime-snippets/README.md

 ## Using the "React: wrap in a component" snippet

 First, select a block of JSX.
 Then, from the Command Palette select "React: wrap in a component".
-Or, you can set up key binding.
+Or, you can set up a key binding.

-To set a key binding, go to "Preferences: Key Bindings - User" from the Command Palette and an entry like this:
+To set a key binding, go to "Preferences: Key Bindings - User" from the Command Palette and add an entry like this:

 ```json
 {